ttschnz/miggy_brute_force/README.md

 ### Platform Compatibility

 The code builds and runs on Windows and Linux (both tested) and should compile on MacOS aswell, which has not been tested.

+## DISCLAIMER

+This repo contains scripts that can be used for hacking.
+The distributor clearly states that the scripts are for education purposes only but provide a fully functional piece of hacking software.